-We, along with a significant number of our customers, are subject to laws, rules, regulations, and industry standards related to data privacy and cyber security, and restrictions or technological requirements regarding the collection, use, storage, protection, retention or transfer of data.
-For example, the General Data Protection Regulation, or GDPR, came into force in May 2018.
-The GDPR contains numerous requirements and changes from prior European Union, or EU, law, including more robust obligations on data processors and data controllers, greater rights for data subjects, and heavier documentation requirements for data protection compliance programs.
-Specifically, the GDPR introduced numerous privacy-related changes for companies operating in the EU, including greater control over personal data by data subjects, such as the "right to be forgotten", increased data portability for EU consumers, data breach notification requirements, and increased fines.
+We, along with a significant number of our customers, vendors and other third parties upon whom we rely are subject to laws, rules, regulations, and industry standards related to data privacy and cyber security, and restrictions or technological requirements regarding the collection, use, storage, protection, retention or transfer of data.
+For example, the General Data Protection Regulation, or GDPR, came into force in May 2018 in the European Union, or EU.
+The GDPR contains numerous requirements and changes from prior EU law, including more robust obligations on data processors and data controllers, greater rights for data subjects, and heavier documentation requirements for data protection compliance programs.
+Specifically, the GDPR introduced numerous privacy-related changes for companies processing EU personal data, including greater control over personal data by data subjects, such as the "right to be forgotten", increased data portability for EU data subjects, data breach notification requirements, and increased fines.
 In particular, under the GDPR, fines of up to €20 million or up to 4% of the annual global revenue of the noncompliant company, whichever is greater, could be imposed for violations of certain of the GDPR's requirements.
 The GDPR requirements apply not only to third-party transactions, but also to transfers of information between us and our subsidiaries, including employee information.
-We have an internal data privacy function that oversees and supervises our compliance with European data protection regulations.
+Post-Brexit, the UK also issued its own similar version of the GDPR.
+We have an internal data privacy function that oversees and supervises our compliance with European and UK data protection regulations but, despite our efforts, we may fail, or be perceived to have failed, to comply.
+Further, local data protection authorities may have different interpretations of the GDPR, leading to potential inconsistencies amongst various EU states.